-- 2.5.1 In addition to the provisions of the Town and Country Planning (General Permitted Development) (England) Order 2015, or its successor, the Gravity LDO permits minor operational developments where it amounts to development under planning legislation and takes effect on completion of the permitted development under the terms outlined in para 2.4 above.
-Once that development is completed under those terms' pre-notification is not required for these works. - 2.5.2 Minor operational development permitted by the LDO is: - Changes to external appearance of existing buildings, including recladding, alterations to doors and windows - Changes to access to buildings - Installation of plant or small-scale micro renewable energy development - Reorganisation of vehicle parking - Provision of cycle parking - Provision of covered bin stores
+- 2.5.1 In addition to the provisions of the Town and Country Planning (General Permitted Development) (England) Order 2015, or its successor, the Gravity LDO permits minor operational developments where it amounts to development under planning legislation and takes effect on completion of the permitted development under the terms outlined in Section 2.4 and Table 1 above.
+Once that development is completed under those terms' prenotification is not required for these works. - 2.5.2 Minor operational development permitted by the LDO is: - Changes to external appearance of existing buildings, including recladding, alterations to doors and windows - Changes to access to buildings - Installation of plant or small-scale micro renewable energy development - Reorganisation of vehicle parking - Provision of cycle parking - Provision of covered bin stores